inet-framework/inet/showcases/general/ethernet/largeNet/doc/index.rst

 hosts directly connected to each other via twisted pair, to more complex ones using mixed connection types and a higher number of hosts.

-This showcase presents the ``LargeNet`` model, which demonstrates how one can fit models of LANs together with little effort, and how it can be used for network analysis.
+This showcase presents the :ned:`LargeNet` model, which demonstrates how one can fit models of LANs together with little effort, and how it can be used for network analysis.